Hirlam/Trac2Markdown.jl/docs/src/Redhat7Install.md

 # Redhat 7 instructions
 ## Requirements
-This is a ''HOWTO'' for building and running Harmonie on a Redhat 7 server with GNU compilers using Open MPI.
+This is a *HOWTO* for building and running Harmonie on a Redhat 7 server with GNU compilers using Open MPI.
 This should probably work on a CentOS 7 PCs too.

 ### 64-bit OS
 Enter the following command in a terminal to check you actually have a 64-bit Linux PC: